Beryl makes landfall as Category 4 hurricane on Caribbean island of Carriacou in Grenada

 It also was the earliest Category 4 Atlantic hurricane on record, besting Hurricane Dennis, which became a Category 4 storm on July 8, 2005.

-“This is a dangerous hurricane for the Windward Islands," said hurricane specialist and storm surge expert Michael Lowry.
-Beryl amassed its strength from record warm waters that are hotter now than they would be at the peak of hurricane season in September, he said.
+Beryl amassed its strength from record warm waters that are hotter now than they would be at the peak of hurricane season in September, said hurricane specialist and storm surge expert Michael Lowry.

 Beryl also marked the farthest east that a hurricane has formed in the tropical Atlantic in June, breaking a record set in 1933, according to Philip Klotzbach, Colorado State University hurricane researcher.